Phone Number Extractor

 Uses pattern matching for common formats.
 May catch false positives (like ID numbers that look like phones).
 Validates format structure.
 Cannot verify if numbers are active.

-Is there a limit to how many I can extract?
+Does a limit to how many I can extract exist?

 Free tier: Up to 1,000 numbers per extraction.
 No daily limits.
 Large files: Split into chunks over 100,000 characters.